Connect Sally with Power Automate

 1. Create a webhook in Sally

-Go to Settings in Sally
+Go to settings in Sally

-- Navigate to Integrations and click "+ Add Integration".
+- Navigate to Integrations and click “+ Add integration”.

 Add a new integration

-Select Webhook and create one
+Select and create webhook

-- Fill in the webhook details:
+- Fill out the webhook form.

-Fill in the webhook form in Sally
+Fill out the webhook form in Sally

 - Click Create.
 Your webhook will now appear under “Your personal integrations”.